Girgias/php-rfcs/container-offset-behaviour.md

 ``offsetGet()`` to return by ref (even for objects?), otherwise throw Error?

-// Discussion with Nils
+// Discussion with Niels
-Like an idea would be:
+An idea could be:
  - read handler for reads or nested reads ONLY
  - fetch_dim_dim (or whatever name) for W/RW/UNSET/IS when the dimension is part of a nested op (which would also make it easy to disallow nested fetches)
  - write
  - append
  - has
  - unset
-Where fetch dim dim and append return a zval pointer/ref knowing this may be modified
+Where fetch_dim_dim and append return a zval pointer/ref knowing this may be modified

+Idea: when ArrayAccess (or smaller interfaces) are implemented the default handler for dimensions are overridden.

 ## Motivations